jzhang300/jameszhang/posts/articles/2018-01-01-new-years-resolution.md

 * they’re unrealistic.
 * there’s no time frame.

-Goals that _have_ successfully worked for me is when I [trained for the half marathon](g) last year.
-That’s why I designed my 2018 New Year Resolution goals to…
+Goals that _have_ successfully worked for me is when I [trained for the half marathon](http://www.jameszhang.io/articles/2017-03-09-my-first-half-marathon) last year.
+Taking what I have learned, I have designed my 2018 New Year Resolution goals to…
 * have clearly defined commitments.
 * have an end goal and steps to get there.
 * be realistic.
 * be measurable.

-These goals aren’t actually that unique.
+These goals are actually not unique.
 They’re based on [SMART goals](http://topachievement.com/smart.html).

 ## Closing thoughts
-Having clear goals creates more accountability for me and provides structure that helps me become a more well-rounded individual.
+Having clear goals creates more accountability and provides structure that helps me become a more well-rounded individual.
 Goals will be tweaked as needed if too unrealistic or too easy.